The Lives of Animals

 Project Overview

-The Lives of Animals project aims to lift the veil that covers people’s eyes, ears, and hearts to the reality of mass animal suffering across the globe.
-Provost’s objective is to give animals a seat at the table, underscoring animals’ omission from all of history and current events headlines despite being at the whim of human activity here on planet A. The table as installation intends to highlight our ecosystem from a holistic point of view that expresses the agony of the ecosystem from an animalistic perspective due to the modern humanized concept of progress fueled by the idea of greed by using consumerism as a tool.
-On the other hand it expresses resilience by portraying mother nature’s capability of healing itself and taking care of others despite being continuously affected by the poison of greed.
+The Lives of Animals Project aims to lift the veil that covers peoples eyes, ears, and hearts to the reality of mass animal hardship across the globe.
+Provost’s objective is to give animals a seat at the table, underscoring animals’ omission from all of history and current events headlines despite being at the whim of human activity here on planet A. The table as installation intends to highlight food and more broadly consumption as ritual for our species.

-The hope is that through this project and similar projects, the conversation can continue to broaden and animal welfare will be a worthy topic of conversation from an empathetic point of view, not just one brushed aside by alarmist animal activist groups.
+The hope is that through this project and similar projects, the conversation can continue to broaden and animal welfare will be a worthy topic of conversation.
 Provost believes that once we tune into the lives of animals we will soon be on our way to evolutionary peace.

 A rough CAD rendering of the Dinner Table Installation